Reiya-cyber/ResearchProject/README.md

 - Creates a temporary directory with a random name under `%TEMP%`.
 - Generates `sender.ps1` inside this directory.
 This script contains the core logic for outbound beaconing to send a connection signal (including the target's IP address) to the attacker.
 - Creates a **scheduled task** named "WindowsDisplayUpdate" that runs as the logged-in user to capture screenshots of the desktop (required for access to the user session's graphics context).
-- Creates an additional scheduled task to execute `sender.ps1` persistently (e.g., at logon or on a recurring schedule).
+- Creates an additional scheduled task named `RunSenderPS1` to execute `sender.ps1` persistently (e.g., at logon or on a recurring schedule).
 - Creates a new local administrative account named `Adm1nistartor` (hidden backdoor account).
+- Creates a task schedule called dump.cmd for credential dumping (executed later via the Python console).
+- Downloads webcam.ps1 and VLC under the temp folder and creates a scheduled task to run webcam.ps1.

 ### 6. Attacker-Side CLI Console and Post-Exploitation
 - On the attacker machine (Kali Linux), a custom **Python-based CLI console** is launched.
 This console acts as the main command-and-control interface.